iamomkarr/ACLmapp/ReadME.md

 Thus ACL Map will help you identify these misconfigured/ Over permissive ACL and give you an simple report where you can understand and Fix it before an attacker could exploit it.

-Note: i've used Ai Model to generate code and it's not completely written by me from scratch.
+Note: The Algo/working/idea is completely devloped by me however i've used Ai Model to generate code and it's not completely written by me from scratch.